wasteddesign/ReBuzz/README.md

 8. In order to prevent pollution of the source tree(s), **all** intermediate files are located in: <br>
     - root\ReBuzz\build

-    This has been achieved by (*this is information only.
+    This has been achieved by (*This is information only.
 This is only useful when adding new projects to ReBuzz*): <br>
       - Placing ``Directory.build.props`` in each project (same level as each .csproj file) <br>
       - *Manually* setting the following in the .csproj: <br>
         ```xml